Icosahunter/s4-gen/README.md

 - `template`: Template to use for pages (can be file path or html string)
 - `nav_page_template`: Template to use for auto-generated navigation pages (must be html string currently)
 - `auto_nav_pages`: If true, automatically create navigation pages for directories that don't have a corresponding page
+- `prettify_urls`: Makes the page urls be only lowercase alphanumerics and hyphens (instead of spaces/underscores)

 Templates in S4 use Jinja2 templating language; you can also use Jinja templating in page files.
 ``` toml